shkschneider/fabric_awesome_core/README.md

 - Awesome **Core** (required!)
   - Flux is a new fuel (from redstone and lapis) twice the power of Coal
+  - Splash screen made black
+- Awesome **Crystals**
+  - Same logic as Budding Amethyst but for all ores!
+  - Craft budding blocks using amethyst blocks and a block of the resource
+  - Grows on all sides at once
 - Awesome **Extras**
   - `/gamerule keepXp` upon death
-  - pvp
-  - sleeping heals
-  - villagers follow emerald blocks
-  - villagers infinite trading
-  - extract enchantments using the grindstone
-  - player heads on death (by another player)
-  - coordinates on death screen
+  - a 2-way trash slot in your inventory that only clears upon closing
   - bonus recipes for vanilla items
-  - upgradable tools and armors using smithing table
   - configurable zenith (mid-day) and nadir (mid-night) times
-  - sponges can absorb lava
-  - a 2-way trash slot in your inventory that only clears upon closing
+  - coordinates on death screen
   - early game crates that retain inventory
   - elevators to teleport vertically
+  - extract enchantments using the grindstone
+  - hero... herobrine?!
+  - player heads on death (by another player)
+  - pvp
+  - ropes than unroll and rollup vertically for exploration
   - scythe to clear grass
+  - sleeping heals
+  - sponges can absorb lava
+  - upgradable tools and armors using smithing table (using blocks)
+  - villagers follow emerald blocks
+  - villagers infinite trading
+  - void block for decoration (like the end portal)
   - worldgen: randomium (random ore & teleports)
-  - hero... herobrine?!
 - Awesome **Commands**
   - `/fly` `/invulnerable` `/heal` `/repair`
   - `/spawn` `/top`
   - `/sethome` `/home`
   - `/back`
 - Awesome **Enchantments**
-  - obelisk to store and retrieve xp
   - experience (xp from breaking ore blocks)
   - ice & poison aspects
   - infinity bow requires no arrow
   - magnetism
+  - obelisk to store and retrieve xp
+  - potions: experience (1 to 9 levels) using lapis lazuli
   - silk touch spawners
-  - unbreakable
+  - unbreakable (truly unbreaking)
   - vein mining (ores and logs)
-  - potions: experience (1 to 9 levels)
 - Awesome **Machines**
-  - collector
+  - collector (with efficiency)
   - quarry (with efficiency & fortune)
   - crafter / recycler
-  - ore processing...
+  - ore processing x2 x4 x8!
   - item: imprisoner (to capture and release entities)
   - item: prospector (to make ores glow)